vergiliu/vergiliu.github.io/_posts/2017-04-30-docker-action.md

 ---
 layout: post
 title: "Docker in Action by Jeff Nickoloff"
-date: 2017-06-31 22:22:22
+date: 2017-04-30 22:22:22
 tags: [books, reviews, 2017]
-rating: na
+rating: 4
 ---

 For some time I wanted to get a more thorough intro to Docker, and getting some sort of coherent thoughts - besides the obvious "read the docs" - is welcome.

-I will skim over some of the background information, even though useful, and focus more on the overall commands and concepts, in some cases at least:
+I will skim over some of the background information, even though useful, and focus more on the overall commands and concepts, in some cases at least :)

 ##### `docker help` - always useful